cwendorf/Sourcebook/Intro/index.md

 ## [Intro Articles](./index.md)

-This index page provides links to materials that provide a basis for the logic, calculations, and interpretations of the examples throughout the Sourcebook.

 ### Statistical Analyses

 This chapter provides an overview of the types of statistical analyses.
 This starts with the basic terminology of statistics.
 It also includes a decision tree for highlighting the typical tests of statistical significance, confidence intervals, and effects sizes used for common univariate research designs.